 There’s just something about Africa that has you hooked as soon as you set foot on the continent.
 It’s a place of such vastness, intensity and diversity that you can’t just visit once.

-Katie, a travel addicted blogger from the UK shares just a few of her favourite experiences in Africa so far.
+Katie, a travel addicted blogger from the UK shares just a few of her favorite experiences in Africa so far.

 Camping and camels

 One of the most unique tours I’ve ever been on, traveling by camel in Morocco is an unforgettable experience.
 It’s part of a two-day trip, which was fairly pricy at 130 euros, but it was all worth it.
 Setting off from Diabat, which sits between Casablanca and Essouira, we ride through eucalyptus and mimosa forests, before camping overlooking the sea.
 One of the camels wanders over when we’re finished and we give him some leftover bread.
 The next morning, we head to Essaouira for a ride across the sands.
 The infamous winds here pick up as we ride, keeping us cool and providing perfect conditions for the kitesurfers we can see whizzing across the waves.

 I’m a bit of a water baby so I’m in heaven during a trip to Egypt’s Sharm el Sheikh.
 Most of the hotels here have their own private beach, but so long as you pay for your sun lounger and have a drink there, you can usually use them.
 The Red Sea is as warm as bath water and less than 20 yards from the shore, I spot an amazing array of marine life, including a stingray which swims right beneath me, spiky lion fish and strange looking parrot fish.